 During domestication, the mouflon lost its magnificent horns and nice muscular curving loops, making you wonder why “sheep” could have meek connotations.

-The mouflon is a type of wild sheep native to Iran, Armenia, Azerbaijan, eastern Turkey, and Cyprus.
+The mouflon is a wild sheep native to Iran, Armenia, Azerbaijan, eastern Turkey, and Cyprus.

 All modern domestic sheep breeds are said to be descended from it.